octopress/octopress/README.md

-unpublish <POST>    # Search for a post and convert it into a draft isolate [POST]      # Stash all posts but the one you're working on for a faster build integrate           # Restores all posts, doing the opposite of the isolate command
+unpublish <POST>    # Search for a post and convert it into a draft isolate [POST]      # Stash all posts but the one you're working on for a faster build integrate           # Restores all posts, doing the opposite of the isolate command deploy              # deploy your site via S3, Cloudfront, Rsync, or to GitHub pages.
 ```

 Run `octopress --help` to list sub commands and `octopress <subcommand> --help` to learn more about any subcommand and see its options.